Any Music Major

 - be a continuing full-time resident student

-- have a minimum GPA of 3.75 for undergraduates or 3.8 for graduates
+- have a minimum GPA of 3.75 for undergraduates and a 3.8 for graduates

 - show service or leadership to the College of Musical Arts community or community at large as described in an essay of no more than 600 words